 We use the Dealizer on every property we look at and so this tool gets daily use.
-While it’s called version 5 it’s really at least the 20th iteration because we’ve been using it for five years, honing and refining it to give us the most useful numbers and best results.
+While it’s called version 5.5 it’s really at least the 30th iteration because we’ve been using it for almost 10 years, honing and refining it to give us the most useful numbers and best results.

 The Dealizer analysis tool is designed to quickly determine whether a real estate project is worthy of further investigation.
-In just two pages it will display the measures needed to decide whether to pursue the deal or not.
+In just one page (the dashboard) it will display the measures needed to decide whether to pursue the deal or not.
 With a minimum of data entry it will generate:

 The Dealizer will break these numbers out by percent of Gross Operating Income, per unit and per square foot and allow you to compare Current to Proforma numbers.

 With the Dealizer you can compare different financing alternatives and different Debt Coverage Ratios.

 You can test the values at different Cap Rates and determine the value-add of different turnaround or repositioning strategies.

 The Dealizer is built for income properties like apartments, self-storage as well as office, retail and industrial properties.

 “Within minutes I can decide if I’m going to “Pass or Play” for many deals with the Dealizer.
 Using an advanced tool like this has been simple, easy and best of all I’m sure not to overlook anything critical.” – Patrick Gergen, CEO, American Multifamily Group